Ratko Mladic, the 'Butcher of Bosnia'

 Massacre at Srebrenica

-The worst and most enduring crime of which Mr Mladic stands accused happened 80km (50 miles) north of Sarajevo, in a small salt-mining town whose name would become indelibly associated with the horror of that week.
+The most horrific crime of which Mladic was convicted happened 80km (50 miles) north of Sarajevo, in a small salt-mining town whose name would become indelibly associated with the horror of that week.

-Srebrenica was a Bosniak enclave under UN protection, when in July 1995 Mr Mladic's forces overran it and rounded up thousands of men and boys aged between 12 and 77.
+Srebrenica was a Bosniak enclave under UN protection, when in July 1995 Mladic's forces overran it and rounded up thousands of men and boys aged between 12 and 77.

-As the men were detained, Mr Mladic was seen handing out sweets to Bosniak children in the main square.
+As the men were detained, Mladic was seen handing out sweets to Bosniak children in the main square.
 Hours later, in a field outside the town, his men began shooting.

 Over the next five days, more than 7,000 men and boys were executed, reportedly machine-gunned in groups of 10 before being buried by bulldozer in mass graves.
 It was the worst mass execution since the crimes of the Nazis.